Nidhi-Bharti2407/Django-CRUD-App-with-Docker-Compose/README.md

 ## Django CRUD Application deploy Using Minikube

+I have deployed this django crup app with deployment in kubernetes. the deployment.yaml pull image of djangoapp and deploy in deployment service in this cluster of kubernetes.
+I have done autoscaling and autohealing with this djangoapp.
+There is two pods running in the deployment when any pod of crash or something happens then deployment will automatically create the pods.

 ### Step 1: setup Minikube in windows

 Install Minikube packages and then start the cluster `minikube start` with docker.